 After learning about how chocolate was brought to York, you will start your journey in chocolate making.
 You see the process of turning the cocoa bean into chocolate and how to properly examine chocolate and its flavoring.

 Once you’ve become an expert chocolatier, you can create your own chocolate lollipop!
 Choose the chocolate and your own toppings!
 They’ll even give you a bag so you can save it for later.

 If you love chocolate, you will definitely want to spend time at the York Chocolate Story.
 It is open daily from 10-6 (last tour begins at 4pm) and you will want to make sure that you book your tour in advance.

-If you don’t get enough of a sweet fix from this tour, you can learn more about the history of chocolate in York by taking a private chocolate tasting tour or go on your own walking tour along the Chocolate Trail.
+If you don’t get enough of a sweet fix from York’s Chocolate Story, you can learn more about the history of chocolate in York by walking tour along the York Chocolate Trail.